-Adults, starting our classes for the first time, are advised to do a brief informal assessment through our online written assessment (click here to do the written assessment) and/or oral assessment if you have studied French before.
+Adults, starting our classes for the first time, are advised to do a brief informal assessment through our written assessment and oral assessment if you have studied French before.
 If, however, you are a complete beginner, you do not need a level assessment.

 Yes, within the first two weeks of term.
 However, once this period has lapsed, for the comfort of all participants, it is not possible to change levels/classes.